alistermarc/TWC_Hackathon_2/README.md

-# Vertex AI Multi-Agent Framework with RAG and SOP Agents (using ADK)
+# Vertex AI Multi-Agent Framework with RAG, SOP, and BigQuery Agents (using ADK)

-This repository contains a Google Agent Development Kit (ADK) implementation of a multi-agent framework featuring a manager agent that delegates tasks to specialized sub-agents: a Retrieval-Augmented Generation (RAG) agent and a Standard Operating Procedure (SOP) agent.
+This repository contains a Google Agent Development Kit (ADK) implementation of a multi-agent framework featuring a manager agent that delegates tasks to specialized sub-agents: a Retrieval-Augmented Generation (RAG) agent, a Standard Operating Procedure (SOP) agent, and a BigQuery agent.

 ## Overview